htcondor/htcondor-ce/contrib/apelscripts/README.md

 Usage
 -----

-Installation instructions are provided in the references.
+Full installation instructions are provided in the references;
+the accountingRun.sh script now tries to find configuration settings in /etc/apel/etc/apel/htcondorce.cfg.

 References
 ----------